svenvc/NeoUniversalBinaryJSON/README.md

 # NeoUniversalBinaryJSON
 An implementation of Universal Binary JSON (UBJSON) for Pharo.

 Universal Binary JSON (UBJSON) is a computer data interchange format.
 It is a binary form directly imitating JSON, but requiring fewer bytes of data.
 It aims to achieve the generality of JSON, combined with being easier and more efficient to process than JSON.

-The size/speed/efficiency differences are minor though, especially compared with compacted JSON.
-The implementation is simpler, though.
+The size/speed/efficiency differences are minor for typical JSON payloads, especially compared with compacted JSON.
+The implementation is simpler, though, as there is no string escaping and no number parsing.

+UBJSON is making a larger difference when dealing with arrays containing numbers.
+Especially with ByteArrays, BJSON makes a huge difference, since these are essentially stored natively.

 See also

 - http://ubjson.org
 - https://en.wikipedia.org/wiki/UBJSON

+## Usage

+NeoUBJSONReader reads/parses a Universal Binary JSON stream.
+Use #on: to initialize it on a binary read stream and decode a value using #next.
+Its class side #fromByteArray: is convenient too.

+NeoUBJSONWriter writes/generates a Universal Binary JSON stream.
+Use #on: to initialize it on a binary write stream and encode a value using #nextPut:.
+Its class side #toByteArray: is convenient too.

 ## Installation